Jawidanfar1015/Easy-Readme/README.md

 # License

-- This application is covered under GNU-License.
+- This application is covered under MIT-License.

 # Contact